JackV2020/Neural-Networks-Understand-Create-Train-Use/code_improved/README.md

 ---

-## Notes on training and validation results:
+## Notes on training and validation results

-During training you see long lines containing training results:
+During training you see long lines containing training results

  - color_accuracy: 0.9586   : 95.86% predections were oke
  - color_loss: 0.1072       : 'how wrong were the errors'